mikesmullin/amf-js/README.md

 This project uses the modern Javascript Typed Array specification (e.g, ArrayBuffer, U8intArray, DataView, etc.).

+This is currently a decoder only (AMF to JSON); it will not encode (ie. no JSON to AMF)

 Designed for browsers or Node.JS.

 ## Errata